 Xanax overdose is a problem in the U.S. The Chicago Tribune reported that the use of benzos, a drug class that also includes prescription medications Valium and Ativan, accounted for approximately 7,000 overdose deaths in 2013.

 Knowing the Xanax overdose symptoms can help someone determine if they or their loved one needs immediate medical assistance.
 The common signs of a Xanax overdose are:

 - Abnormal breathing, often changing between fast and slow frequencies

 - Feeling lightheaded or faint

 If you or someone you know has experienced any of these symptoms, seek medical assistance immediately.
 Taking Xanax has helped many people who struggle with anxiety or panic disorders.
 However, the medication can be dangerous when misused, or even used as prescribed.
 The drug can be addictive and many people face a challenge of no longer taking the drug when their prescription ends or sticking with the prescribed amount.
-If you or someone you know struggles with Xanax addiction, The Recovery Village can assist in building a treatment plan that focuses on healing and long-term health.
-Representatives are waiting to provide more information on which facility is the best fit and the process for how to begin rehabilitation.

 Have more questions about Xanax abuse?Read the most frequently asked questions

 See alsoSee more topics

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.